ivanliu1989/BNP-Paribas-Cardif-Claims-Management/Feature_explore.md

 Automation: Try to infer type of feature automatically with scripts and create feature engineering pipelines.
 This scales and can be used even when the features are not anonymized.

+categorical variables v91 and v107 seems to be identical only different level names.

+There are also some weird pattern between v22 and v125 ( isolate v22 and v125 and sort v22 reverse order).
+Any idea what to do with it ?

 NN Methods
 with my nn implementation best what I got is 5CV:0.468096 lb:0.46899.
 Its a 1000(relu)-1000(relu)-1(sigmoid) net with high dropout=0.9 in hidden layers, 110 epochs SGD. nn is very sensitive to data preprocessing, I think there is room for improvement.
 I use 1-hot for categories and rank trafo for numerics.